robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_forward_kinematics/youtube_revised_v2.md

 [**Visual: Detailed Illustration of Spider Robot's Leg Joints**]

-**Narrator:** "Let's focus on the femur-tibia joint, a key point in our leg's movement.
-We calculate the straight-line distance from the femur-tibia joint to the tibia tip using the Law of co-signs."
+**Narrator:** "Let's focus on the femur-tibia joint, a key point in our leg's movement."

 [**Visual: Illustration of the Femur, Tibia, and Angles**]